-Original Medicare in Raleigh (Parts A and B) helps beneficiaries cover a significant portion of healthcare costs.
+Original Medicare in Raleigh (Parts A and B) helps beneficiaries cover significant healthcare costs.
 However, there are still gaps in healthcare coverage that can grow costly for beneficiaries.
 To fill in the gaps in medical coverage, 36.80% of the 353,691 Original Medicare enrollees use Medicare Advantage plans.

 Medicare plans in Raleigh, North Carolina

 Supplemental Medicare plans help Raleigh, North Carolina beneficiaries reduce their Medicare costs.
 These plans cover the healthcare expenses that Original Medicare Parts A and B don’t.
 The quotes in this article reflect the premiums and advantages of a 65-year-old female beneficiary.

 Medicare Advantage plans